Ttkrommendijk/chicahondenschool/AI_CONTRACT.md

 ### What matters in the repo today
 - PHP contact handling is shipped from `public/contact-submit.php`.
+- PHP token bootstrap for the contact form is shipped from `public/contact-form-session.php`.
 - The validator script explicitly guards against nested `public_html/public_html`.
 - README deployment notes still refer to FTP upload into `/public_html/`.

 ### Structural rule
 - Do not create repo folders that mirror deployed `public_html/public_html`.
 - Keep deployment-facing PHP/public assets in `public/` unless the deployment setup is intentionally redesigned.
+- The hosting environment must execute the PHP files in `public/`; if they are served as plain text, the contact form security flow is broken.

 ## 11) Rules To Preserve In Future Work